Ahila-pro/py-project-one/README.md

-# Alarm Clock
+# Number to Words
+A simple Python script to convert a number into its corresponding English words.

-## 🗒️ Description
+## Description
-The provided script is a simple alarm clock that asks the user to input a time in the 'HH ' format.
-It continuously checks the current time and prints "Time to wake up!" when the specified time is reached.
+This script converts a given number into words.
+For example, the input 123 will be converted to "One Two Three".

 ## Required Modules
-The script requires the following Python standard library modules:

-   'datetime'
-    'time'

-Since these are part of Python's standard library, you don't need to install any additional modules.
+• Python 3.x
+This script uses only the standard library, so no additional installations are necessary.

 ## ▶️ How to Run the Script
 1. Clone the Repository: